MQ-Modernization-demo/mq01-src/README.md

 Download the ZIP file, and examine the the available reports.

-For example the `products_daily_*` file might contain the following entry for our queue managers, indcating the usage over 2 successive days.
+For example the `products_daily_*` file might contain the following entry for our queue managers, indicating the usage over 2 successive days.

 ```bash
 date	    name	        id	                                metricName          	metricQuantity	clusterId